syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 # Timeline Views in .NET MAUI Scheduler (SfScheduler)

-The TimelineView displays the date inside the horizontal time axis with the desired count of each day.
+The timelineView displays the date inside the horizontal time axis with the desired count of each day.
 See the past or future dates by scrolling to the right or left.
 The appointments on a specific day will be arranged in the respective timeslots based on their duration.

 * **Timeline day view**: It displays a single day in the horizontal time axis of the Scheduler.